devonfw-forge/devon4flutter-non-bloc-arch/pages/210-State-Management-Alternatives.md

 ### Why I decided against it

 All in all Provider is a great and easy solution to distribute State in a small Flutter applications.
-But it is not an architecture (Hracek and Sullivan 2019; Boelens 2019; Savjolovs 2019; Sullivan and Hracek 2019).
+But it is just that, a State Managment solution and not an architecture (Hracek and Sullivan 2019; Boelens 2019; Savjolovs 2019; Sullivan and Hracek 2019).
 Just the provider package alone with no pattern to follow or an architecture to obey will not lead to a clean and manageable application.
 But no worries, I did not teach you about the package for nothing.
 Because provider is such an efficient and easy way to distribute state, the BLoC package [(Angelov and Contributors 2019)](https://felangel.github.io/bloc/#/) uses it as an underlying technologie for their approach.

 ## Redux

-Redux [(Abramov 2015)](https://redux.js.org/) is State Management solution originally build for React [(Facebook 2015)](https://facebook.github.io/react-native/) in 2015 by Dan Abramov.
+Redux [(Abramov 2015)](https://redux.js.org/) is an Architectual Pattern with a State Management solution.
+It was originally build for React [(Facebook 2015)](https://facebook.github.io/react-native/) in 2015 by Dan Abramov.
 It was late ported to Flutter by Brian Egan in 2017 [(Egan 2017)](https://pub.dev/packages/flutter_redux).
 In Redux, we use a *Store* as one central location for all our Business Logic.
 This Store is put at the very top of our Widget Tree and then globally provided to all widgets using an Inherited Widget.
 We extract as much logic from the UI as possible.
 It should only send actions to the store (such as user input) and display the interface dependant on the current State of the Store.
 The Store has *reducer* functions, that take in the previous State and an *action* and return a new state.
 (Boelens 2019; Doughtie 2017; Egan 2018) So in Wisgen the Dataflow would look something like this:

 ![Wisgen Favorite List with Redux](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-redux.PNG)